Your Credit Limit Could Have Just Dropped Without You Knowing…

 First, check your credit limit.
 Typically, you can find this on your monthly billing statement or through your online credit card portal.

 Second, check your credit score.
 You can do this through a free website like Credit Sesame.
-Within two minutes, you’ll get access to your credit score, your credit utilization rate and a handful of personalized tips to help you improve your score.
+In less than 90 seconds, you’ll get access to your credit score, your credit utilization rate and a handful of personalized tips to help you improve your score.